WangilaWakhongola/Classtrack-App/README.md

 ## 👨‍💻 Author

-Built with ❤️ using React Native + Expo + Node.js
+Built by Wakhongola: using React Native + Expo + Node.js